 **Michigan's Total Offense in game as a % of the opponent's average TD minus the Michigan game

-So Michigan has gained above our opponents' average yardage yielded in every game thus far, and their TD ranking has suffered as a result.
+Iowa, Illinois, and Wisconsin's defenses really wish they hadn't played us.
+They'd be in the top 20 nationally but for one game.
+Michigan has gained above our opponents' average yardage yielded in every game thus far, and their Total Defense rankings have suffered as a result.
 What's the damage?

 |Opponent||TD Rank With M||TD Rank Without M||Difference|